4 Igneous Processes and Volcanoes

 Old lahars around Tacoma, Washington.

 Several major cities, including Tacoma, are located on prehistoric lahar flows that extend for many kilometers across the flood plains surrounding Mount Rainier in Washington (see map).
-A map of Mount Baker in Oregon shows a similar potential hazard for lahar flows (see map).
+Mount Baker in Washington has a similar hazard for lahar flows.
 A tragic scenario played out recently, in 1985, when a lahar from the Nevado del Ruiz volcano in Colombia buried the town of Armero and killed an estimated 23,000 people.

 Monitoring